U.S. immigration laws are complicated, but they offer many ways for people to apply for citizenship or lawful permanent resident status.

 According to the visions of U.S. immigration law, United States citizens can file visa petitions for their parents, spouses, children, or siblings.

 However, permanent residents in the U.S. can only file immigrant visa petitions for their spouses or unmarried sons and daughters.
+For more information, consult a family immigration lawyer who will explain the laws around the family-based immigration process.

 The first step in the relative visa application process is submitting Form I-130 with supporting documents.
 Your relative does not get any benefit or status based on the filing or approval of this petition.